Kareem1715/alx-low_level_programming/README.md

-This repo for c programming language
+This repo for C programming language.